liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/02-liferay-as-a-development-platform.markdown

 Liferay as a development platform has always provided flexibility for both administrators and developers by making it easy to have more than one application on a single page.
-Applications written this way are called *portlets*, and are a mainstay of Liferay’s platform.
-You can use Liferay’s MVC Portlet framework or common frameworks such as Spring MVC or JSF to write portlets.
+Applications written this way are called *portlets*, and are a mainstay of Liferay's platform.
+You can use Liferay's MVC Portlet framework or common frameworks such as Spring MVC or JSF to write portlets.
 If you plan to have a web-based interface to your application, and want its administrator to have a lot of flexibility configuring it, portlets provide a very powerful model.
 In this model you can create several portlets instead of a larger application and let the administrator choose how to combine them with other pre-existing portlets into a larger interface.

-That’s not to say you don’t have other choices.
+That's not to say you don't have other choices.
 Since Liferay decouples its business logic from its UI (which is provided in separate modules), you have freedom to implement the UI in any other technology.

-Because of this, you can use Liferay as a headless platform, because it’s easy to create web services based on Service Builder, JAX-RS, and JAX-WS.
+Because of this, you can use Liferay as a headless platform, because it's easy to create web services based on Service Builder, JAX-RS, and JAX-WS.
 Then you can build standalone web applications using any front-end technology or mobile technology you like.